 Research and Conference Travel Grants

-Once a student is enrolled in the Department of Linguistics, we offer additional support for his or her graduate career to help professional development.
+Once a student is enrolled in the Department of Linguistics in the PhD program, we offer additional support for his or her graduate career to help professional development.
 Current students can find information on funds for conference travel and research support.